Brian Maienschein: Legislation

 Maienschein has been a strong advocate for child safety laws.
-In 2014, Maienschein passed AB 230, which requires youth sport leagues to disclose their background check policies to parents and whether or not they include federal and state level criminal histories.
+In 2014, Maienschein passed AB 230, which requires youth sports leagues to disclose their background check policies to parents and whether or not they include federal and state-level criminal histories.

-Assembly District 77 has a large Navy population, and Maienschein has made it a priority to advocate for the families of active and retired service-members.
+Assembly District 77 has a large Navy population, and Maienschein has made it a priority to advocate for the families of active and retired service members.
 In 2013, Maienschein introduced AB 186, which made it easier for military spouses to obtain a temporary professional or vocational license, allowing them to find work and support their families while stationed in California.

-In 2018, Maienschein's AB 2193 was signed into law, requiring obstetric providers including OB/GYNs, family practice providers and nurse practitioners either confirm screening has occurred or screen for maternal mental health disorders at least once during the perinatal period.
+In 2018, Maienschein's AB 2193 was signed into law, requiring obstetric providers including OB/GYNs, family practice providers, and nurse practitioners to either confirm screening has occurred or screen for maternal mental health disorders at least once during the perinatal period.
 AB 2193 also requires health plans and health insurers to create programs to address these maternal mental health disorders.

 Also in 2018, Maienschein took action to expand protections against human trafficking.
 AB 2105 allows courts to triple any fine, add a civil penalty, or damage award regarding the purchase of sex from a minor.

 Maienschein addressed California's housing crisis in 2019 by authoring AB 960.
-This bill allows CalWORKS recipients to use housing assistance vouchers on a shared housing setting, such as staying with family and friends, rather than solely at motels and hotels.
+This bill allows CalWORKS recipients to use housing assistance vouchers in a shared housing setting, such as staying with family and friends, rather than solely at motels and hotels.

-In 2019, the community of Poway was devastated by the Chabad of Poway synagogue shooting, which injured 3 and killed 1.
+In 2019, the community of Poway was devastated by the Poway synagogue shooting, which injured 3 and killed 1.
 Maienschein responded to this tragedy by authoring AB 1548.
 This bill established a grant program for nonprofits at high risk of terrorist attacks to access funding for security.

-In 2020, Maienschein authored AB 856, which helps active military service-members and their families have access to a broader range of community college courses offered on military bases by waiving open course provisions.
+In 2020, Maienschein authored AB 856, which helps active military service members and their families access a broader range of community college courses offered on military bases by waiving open course provisions.

 In the fall of 2021, the community of Rancho Bernardo was proposed as the placement for a sexually violent predator (SVP).
 In joining the community in opposition to the placement, Maienschein found various flaws in the law regarding where an SVP can be placed.
-In response to this, Maienschein introduced AB 1641 in 2022, which would place restrictions on where an SVP can be housed in a community.
+In response, Maienschein introduced AB 1641 in 2022, which placed restrictions on where an SVP can be housed in a community.
 However, the bill was heavily amended before passage, and the final version only required GPS monitoring of sexually violent predators until they are legally discharged.

 As of 2021, Maienschein has authored 107 bills into law.

-Awards

-Maienschein has received numerous awards for his career in public service.